gufranSabri/KICLIP/README.md

 ## Training

-<p style="font-weight:bold; color:red">The following scripts can be used for training for the base to novel setting.</p>
 <p style="font-weight:bold; color:red">Please inspect the scripts to change the paths according to the arrangements on your system.</p>

 #### Base To Novel Setting